What is Cash Management in Accounting?

 - The basic objective of cash flow management is to strike a balance between liquidity and profitability.

-- Cash flow statement is a tool that helps in ascertaining cash flow management.
+- A cash flow statement is a tool that helps in ascertaining cash flow management.

 This has been a guide to what is cash management and its definition.
 Here we discuss objectives of cash management in accounting along with examples and limitations.
 You can learn more about accounting from the following articles –